UPPS 04.04.51 - Phased Retirement Plan for Faculty

 Impact of Physical or Mental Disability

-The participant and the university agree that, should the participant become permanently physically or mentally disabled during an academic year, the university president shall, after the participant exhausts all accumulated leave including sick leave pool, authorize extended sick leave for the remainder of the contracted period.
-The university’s obligation is terminated at the end of the contracted period in which the disability occurs.
+The participant and the university agree that, should the participant become permanently physically or mentally disabled during an academic year, the university president shall, after the participant exhausts all accumulated leave including sick leave, authorize extended sick leave for the remainder of the contracted academic semester or year.
+The university’s obligation is terminated at the end of the contracted academic semester or year in which the disability occurs.

 Impact of This Policy on Group Benefits Program (GBP) and TRS or ORP Rules